Mithila (region): Medieval period

 From the 11th century to the 20th century, Mithila was ruled by various indigenous dynasties.
-The first of these were the Karnatas, the Oiniwar Dynasty and the Khandwala Dynasty also known as Raj Darbhanga.
-The Malla dynasty and Licchavi dynasty of Nepal were also Maithil in origin.
+The first of these was the Karnats of Mithila, the Oiniwar Dynasty and the Khandwala Dynasty, also known as Raj Darbhanga.
+The Malla dynasty and Licchavi dynasty of Nepal are also Maithil in origin.
 The rulers of the Oiniwar Dynasty and the Raj Darbhanga were Maithil Brahmins.
+The Oiniwar Dynasty originated from the village Oini in the Samastipur district of the Mithila region.
 It was during the reign of the Raj Darbhanga family that the capital of Mithila was shifted to Darbhanga.

 Tughlaq had attacked and taken control of Bihar, and from the end of the Tughlaq Dynasty until the establishment of the Mughal Empire in 1526, there was anarchy and chaos in the region.
 Akbar (reigned from 1556 to 1605) realised that taxes from Mithila could only be collected if there was a king who could ensure peace there.
-The Brahmins were dominant in the Mithila region and Mithila had Brahmin kings in the past.
+The Maithil Brahmins were dominant in the Mithila region and Mithila had Maithil Brahmin kings in the past.

 Akbar summoned Rajpandit Chandrapati Thakur to Delhi and asked him to name one of his sons who could be made caretaker and tax collector for his lands in Mithila.
 Chandrapati Thakur named his middle son, Mahesh Thakur, and Akbar declared Mahesh Thakur as the caretaker of Mithila on the day of Ram Navami in 1557 AD.